What is Project Portfolio Management (PPM)?

 Organizations can use PPM to:

-1. Introduce a systematic approach to project request management and governance.
+1. Introduce a systematic approach to project request management and portfolio governance.

-2. Improve visibility with standardized project processes and cross-project reporting.
+2. Improve visibility with standardized project processes and project performance reporting.

 3. Enhance collaboration with tools, templates, and a clear understanding of project goals.